 Are you a strict “my way or the highway” type of parent?
 Or are you a lenient “walk all over me” type of parent?
-Nobody really knows her own discipline preferences until faced with a complete meltdown in the middle of the grocery store.
-Do you buy the desired candy bar?
+Nobody really knows her own discipline preferences until faced with a complete meltdown.
+Do you give your child what they want?
 Or do you chastise your child for behaving like a “baby” and take away a toy or a privilege?
 And are there effective middle-ground solutions for everyday parenting challenges?

 Luckily, there are.
 But it takes focus, commitment, and sheer will to find a healthy balance of discipline techniques for your family.
 Start with taking a look at how you yourself were raised.
 Often, we as parents, mimic the discipline tools received in our own childhoods because that’s what we know.
 If both parents experienced similar parenting strategies, they tend to be more aligned in their discipline styles.
 But if one parent grew up in a strict environment and the other grew up in a freewheeling environment, the discipline choices for their own children may clash.

 Think about parent discipline as a see-saw.
 On one end is the authoritarian parent.
 Tools include yelling, threatening, punitive time-outs, and no room for dialogue or debate.
 A favorite phrase is, “Do it because I said so.”
 On the other end, usually to balance out the authoritarian parent, is the permissive parent.
 Tools include wishing, pleading, hoping, and very few consequences.
 A favorite phrase is, “Of course, sweetie, you can have whatever you want.”

 Before you place yourself confidently on one end of the see-saw or the other, remember this important point: you will find yourself on both ends of this see-saw many, many times in your parenting career, sometimes within the same conversation!